After Egg Retrieval: Do's and Don'tsFertility Treatment

 - Empty your bladder right before the operation and wear the gown and hat provided by your nurse.

-It is noteworthy that before starting the operation, the specialist first examines the follicles with the help of ultrasound to make sure that ovulation is done and the size of the follicles is proper.
+It is noteworthy that before starting the operation, the specialist first examines the follicles with the help of ultrasound to ensure that ovulation is done and the size of the follicles is proper.

-Sometimes, the patients feel cramps or pressure in their stomachs after IVF egg retrieval.
-Therefore, it is better to lie down for 15 to 20 minutes after the procedure.
+Sometimes, the patients feel cramps or pressure in their stomachs after IVF egg retrieval surgery.
+Therefore, lying down 15 to 20 minutes after the procedure is better.
 Moreover, consider the following tips after egg collection:

 - Have a complete rest for a couple of days;